TCP-Lab/SeqLoader/README.md

 ###  `xModel` objects
 Structurally speaking, these S3 objects are just collections (lists) of many `xSeries` related to the same biological model.
+Rather, the focus here is on functions.
 Methods implementing generics for this class are primarily meant to aid in meta-analytic data synthesis (see `geneStats` in particular).

 Here is a graph of a generic _xModel_ made up of _n_ _xSeries_.
 The _n-th_ _Series_ consists of _m_ _Runs_ and the gene `annotation` element.
 Each _Run_